edterbak/NodeRed_Heishamon_control/README.md

 - Improvement: Reduce SET commands even further.
 Example, when due to RTC function the HP is off, but WAR function calculates a change in SetPoint.
 This setpoint is then NOT communicated to HP now.
 - Enhancement: Layout of the [Function Solar] has been improved with buttons which hide/show the chart/help section.
 - BREAKING CHANGE !! : The connection node for P1 power meter has changed (simplified).
 This needs to be corrected manually after import of this version (16) or later.

+[2022-06-26] (v17) Things done are:
+- Improvement: ability to prioritize SOLAR function above all other functions with a toggle.
+- little clean up. less mqtt messages being sent now.

 ********

 ## TODO list